Danieleg82/AzFireWallPremium-MH/README.md

 ## TASK2

-After our environment is deployed, let's proceed enabling Diagnostic logging on the FW:
+After our environment is deployed, let's proceed enabling Diagnostic logging on the FW.

+If neended, create a LogAnalytics workspace where to host the FW logs.

 =enableDiagpic1=